tintincita/FilRougeM2i-Front/README.md

 # FilRougeM2i - Frontend

+# Description

+Frontend application designed to work with the backend server `FilRougeM2i - Backend` available at [https://github.com/tintincita/FilRougeM2i](https://github.com/tintincita/FilRougeM2i)

 # Usage

-Run a backend server.
-A MongoDB solution is available at [https://github.com/tintincita/FilRougeM2i](https://github.com/tintincita/FilRougeM2i)
+Get and run the MongoDB backend server available at [https://github.com/tintincita/FilRougeM2i](https://github.com/tintincita/FilRougeM2i)

+Then run this application by following the next steps :

 - Open a terminal at the root of the repository.
 - Run the `'npm i'` command